rorywhite95/prello/README.md

 # prello
-Developing expansion strategy for PropTech company - Prello
+Analytical Model to support the strategic expansion of PropTech company Prello by identifying optimal locations in France for the deployment of property hunters.
+Built using SQL, Python (incl.
+NumPy, Pandas and Scikit-Learn) and Power BI.